 - Develop your project management and people management skills.

-ROI-based fees give a significant boost over hourly/daily consulting rates or project-based fees.
+ROI-based fees significantly boost hourly/daily consulting rates or project-based fees.

 ROI-based pricing uses a base fee calculated like the previous project-based model.
-An additional fee is added on top based on the Return on Investment (ROI) to the client.
+An additional fee is added on top based on the client's Return on Investment (ROI).
 (In some ROI-based fee models, the entire fee depends upon meeting an ROI goal.
-This puts a risk on the consultant as there may be many conflating variables that impact the results of the project.)
+This puts a risk on the consultant as there may be many conflating variables that impact the project results.)

 Completing the project on time and in scope earns you the basic project fee.
 However, an additional amount is made if your work improves a previously defined metric.
 For example, the metric might be sales for a new product, production rates, or increased market share.

-One way to sell an ROI based fee is to allow the client to sell themselves using their return on investment calculations.
-For example, while consulting for a Danish software company, I wrote a robust Excel worksheet that calculated ROI for digital marketing software.
+One way to sell an ROI-based fee is to allow clients to sell themselves using their return on investment calculations.
+For example, while consulting for a Danish software company, I wrote a robust Excel worksheet calculating ROI for digital marketing software.
 The prospect entered their estimates of time saved, probable market share earned, ad cost saved, etc. The resulting charts showed the best, worst, and most probable ROI for using the Danish software.
 Since the client managers entered the data and reviewed the calculations, it made the software sale more trustworthy and easier.